genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_charting.md

 @Datasource tradeDatasource: Datasource;
 ```

-Now you will take care of fetching the data from the server and assigning it to the `chartOptions`
+Now you will take care of fetching the data from the server and assigning it to the `chartOptions`.

+You start by initializing data source with requested `resourceName` and fields that we want the data for.

+Then you request snapshot of the data and assign the result to `series` property of chart options.

 ```typescript title="home.ts"
 public async connectedCallback()